Aims and objectives

-In headline, VisitBritain is seeking DMCs and inbound tour operators who will be able to:
+In summary, VisitBritain is seeking to support DMCs and inbound tour operators who will be able to:

-- Develop new Britain itineraries with a focus on the regional spread of visitors and extending the holiday season that taps into international source market demand.
+- Push Britain itineraries with a focus on the regional spread of visitors and extending the holiday season, in line with source market demands.

-- Have those new itineraries included in the 2022 consumer programmes of international tour operators in the target markets of France, Germany and The United States.
+- Ensure itineraries are included in the 2023 trade and consumer programmes of international tour operators in one of VisitBritain’s key markets:

-- Deliver marketing activity, involving third party media buy, to promote those new Britain itineraries to consumers in each of the markets stated above.
+- Deliver marketing activity, involving third party media buy, to promote those Britain itineraries to trade and consumers in one of VisitBritain’s key markets (as above).

-- Evidence value added through marketing via its own channels and, where applicable, those of international tour operators.
+- Evidence value add through marketing via its own channels and, where applicable, those of international tour operators.

-- Provide post-campaign evaluation results showing the actual value (monetary GBP equivalent) and volume (number) of consumer bookings made as a direct result of this activity bringing incremental visitors to Britain in 2023 in addition to those the DMC or inbound tour operator had already secured.
+- Provide post-campaign evaluation results showing the actual value (monetary GBP equivalent) and volume (number) of consumer bookings generated bringing incremental visitors to Britain in 2023 in addition to those the DMC or inbound tour operator had already secured.

-With a budget allocation of £300,000, the Fund is a competitive grant scheme will operate from early February to 24 June 2022.
-Applications are invited for potential grant awards of between £20,000 and £40,000 in one of the two categories relative to the 2019 financial turnover of sales of holiday packages to Britain.
+With a budget allocation of £450,000, the Fund is a competitive grant scheme will operate from early February to end of June 2023.
+Applications are invited for potential grant awards in the region of but not exceeding £40,000.

 The Fund will support sales and marketing activities delivered through an in-market tour operator and include activities, such as: